aiidateam/aiida-core/docs/source/workflow/index.rst

 Before starting to analyze our first workflow we should summarize very shortly the main working logic of a typical workflow execution, starting with the definition of the management daemon.
-The AiiDA daemon handles all the operations of a workflow, script loading, error handling and reporting, status monitoring and user interaction with the execution queue.
+The AiiDA daemon handles all the operations of a workflow, script loading, error handling and reporting, state monitoring and user interaction with the execution queue.

 The daemon works essentially as an infinite loop, iterating several simple operations: